wp-plugins/access-category-password/readme.txt

 Availabe languages : english and french.

-This plugin uses php Sessions (more secure than cookies) to keep in mind he authenticated users.
+This plugin uses php Sessions (more secure than cookies) to keep in mind the authenticated users.
 The password is crypted before it is stored.
+The regular feed content is filtered to avoid content display of restricted categories posts.

 == Installation ==